Intelligencia GraphQL API Reference

 api_endpoint

-An endpoint measures the outcomes of the trial.
+The endpoints of a trial.
+An endpoint is a metric of the outcomes of the trial.
 Endpoints are usually part of the clinical trial design.
 When a trial starts the information that is usually available includes the number and type/subtype of endpoints.
-Later in the trial, when outcomes are published e.g. in papers, conferences, company announcements, then clinical endpoints are filled with the relevant results (aka outcomes).
-For pharmacokinetics endpoints value specifications (e.g. value, timeframe etc) are not available (n/a).
+Later in the trial, when outcomes are published e.g. in papers, conferences, company announcements, then clinical endpoints are connected with the relevant results (outcomes).
+An endpoint is defined by a type and a subtype (when applicable).
+For example: for endpoint type "safety" there are several subtypes showing the type of adverse event assessment such as "Grade 2 AEs", "Grade 3 AEs" etc There are cases where the endpoint subtype is not provided such as:

 • When this endpoint has not applicable subtypes

-• When this endpoint has subtypes but it can also be measured as a standalone endpoint type e.g. PASI
+• When this endpoint has subtypes but it can also be measured as a standalone endpoint type e.g. PASI.

 Field Name Description